 The Firm has created an allocation framework that gives preference to CASA and discretionary clients that have hired us specifically to build and manage secondary-focused portfolios.
-Under the allocation framework, the Firm will first allocate secondaries to such clients before making them available to others.
+Under the allocation framework, the Firm will first allocate secondaries to such clients including those clients that are invested in CASA before making them available to others.
+For allocations purposes, secondaries include, but are not limited to, secondary market offerings of privately placed investment funds, continuation funds, certain secondaries made alongside managers which may or may not be contained in a special purpose vehicle or fund structure, and primary funds where investment is required to access specific secondaries opportunities ("stapled" transactions).